fabric8io/fabric8-pipeline-library/ReadMe.md

     }
 ```
 #### Wait Until Artifact Synced With Maven Central
-When working with open source java projects we need to stage artifacts with OSS Sonartype in order to promote them into maven central.
+When working with open source java projects we need to stage artifacts with OSS Sonatype in order to promote them into maven central.
 This can take 10-30 mins depending on the size of the artifacts being synced.

 A useful thing is to be notified in chat when artifacts are available in maven central as blocking the pipeine until we're sure the promote has worked.